In the market for a new credit card payment processor? The devil is in the details — specifically the fees.

 Are you require to commit to a set period of time using this payment processor?
 What happens if you decide to leave before that period is over?
 Breaking a contract, or getting stuck paying higher rates than you’d like for longer than you expect, can affect your bottom line.

-No contract: As of December 2020, every platform but Mindbody allows businesses to cancel at their convenience.
+No contract: Every platform but Mindbody allows businesses to cancel at their convenience.

 Contract required: Mindbody has “subscription terms”.
 While it’s unclear from Mindbody’s site how long these subscriptions last, in its terms and conditions, Mindbody includes the following: YOU ARE RESPONSIBLE FOR ALL SUBSCRIPTION FEES FOR THE ENTIRE SUBSCRIPTION TERM.